 If you own common land

-The management of common land must take into account the interests of both the owner and the ‘commoners’ (people who have rights over the land but don’t own it).
+The management of common land must take into account the interests of both the owner and the ‘commoners’ (people who have rights over the land but do not own it).
 This can be done:

 - by the landowner

-- formally by setting up a statutory commons council - the stakeholders sit on the council, make decisions by voting and the decisions of the council are legally binding
+- formally, by setting up a statutory commons council - the stakeholders sit on the council and make decisions by voting; the decisions of the council are legally binding